-My family’s history could probably make a really good historical drama (think Downton Abbey meets Saving Private Ryan), but the ironic thing is my grandparents and great-grandparents rarely talked about their lives – both for fear of prosecution and not really wanting to relive many of the things they’ve been through.
+My family’s history could probably make a really good historical drama (think Downton Abbey meets Saving Private Ryan), but the ironic thing is my grandparents and great-grandparents rarely talked about their lives – both for fear of prosecution + not really wanting to relive many of the things they’ve been through.

 I grew up in St. Petersburg, Russia – the city of 3 revolutions, the cradle of political and social change in 19th and 20th century Russia.
 But in our family, no one talked about the communist revolution, or the WWII much.
 I only know snippets that my grandmother remembered (and wanted to share), or that my mother knew from her grandmother (my great-grandmother).

-My biological great-grandfather died long before the World War II, and I think even before the revolution (a blessing, I guess, with a surname Skuratov and aristocratic ancestors he was likely to have been persecuted anyway – together with his family).
+My biological great-grandfather died long before the World War II, and I think even before the revolution (a blessing, I guess, with a surname Skuratov and aristocratic ancestors, he was likely to have been persecuted anyway – together with his family).

-A lot of my relatives died of hunger in the 900-day siege of St Petersburg (then Leningrad) during WWII – but my great-grandmother and her two daughters survived it.
-But the horrors of the war and the siege were never discussed in our family, so again, I know virtually nothing about it, apart from the general stuff we learned at school.
+A lot of my relatives died of hunger in the 900-day siege of St. Petersburg (then Leningrad) during WWII – but my great-grandmother and her two daughters survived it.
+The horrors of the war and the siege were never discussed in our family, so again, I know virtually nothing about it, apart from the general stuff we learned at school.

 All I have are these damaged and faded photographs, which miraculously survived through the revolution, the war, the displacement and the struggle.

 You’re being carried to safety across the frozen lake under Nazi bombing, but you take those precious photographs of your family with you.

-I know I’m truly lucky to have these photographs, and to know at least snippets of my family history.
-Some of my friends’ families don’t have even that, their grandparents orphaned and displaced at a very young age, not knowing their history or where they come from.
+I know I’m truly lucky to have these photographs and to know at least snippets of my family history.
+Some of my friends’ families don’t have even that.
+Their grandparents orphaned and displaced at a very young age, not knowing their history or where they come from.

 And still, I wish I had more, known more, talked to my grandparents more, learned about what their life was like when they were growing up, what their parents did, how they spend their days, the games they played, the books they read, what they dreamt of.

 Antonina Mamzenko is a natural light family photographer that specializes in candid and natural family photography in London.
 Her gift is seeing beauty in the everyday, and capturing glimpses of family life – from the mundane, to the funny, to the happy, to the tender, to the tired and everything in between.
 You you can follow her at: Website // Facebook // Instagram